BornB4Google/swe-3313-fall-2025-team-09/requirements/README.md

     - **Priority:** Must Have
     - **Effort:** 0.25 day
     - **Type:** Functional
-    - **Description:** Search bar for user to be able to search inventory.
+    - **Description:** Search bar for user to be able to search inventory by typing in a search box.

 ### Epic T9E-3: Shopping Cart
 - **Story T9S-3.1**
     - **Name:** Checkout Button Validation